euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

    line represents the sampling of the triangle defined by the vertexes (1, 2, 3) using a scanline algorithm.
 Pixels out of the viewport are discarded. :label:`opengl-viewport`

-A texture could have from one to four colour components (RGBA), which make easy to render a slide acquisition with up to four colours.
+A texture can have from one to four colour components (RGBA), which make easy to render a slide acquisition with up to four colours.
 To render more colours, we just need more than one texture by tile and a more complicated fragment shader.
 If the tiles are stored in a planar format then we have to convert them to an interleaved format, we call this task texture preparation.
 However we can also